qmlbook/qmlbook/docs/networking/networking.rst

     def get_colors():
         return jsonify( { "colors" :  colors })

 This will return the colors under the '/colors' endpoint.
-To test this we can use curl to create a http request.
+To test this we can use curl to create an HTTP request.

 ::

     curl -i -GET http://localhost:5000/colors

-Which will return us the list of colors as JSON data.
+Which will return us the list of colors as JSON data?

 Read Entry
 ----------